silencebeat/easypush-ios/README.md

 # easypush-ios
   easypush-ios is an ios basic example project to handle connection with **easypush** server.
-You can modify as long as you need depends on your requirements.
+You can modify as you need depends on your requirements.
   Please feel free if you have question about this project

 # Requirements